burlakko/blog-post-cards-test/README.md

 # Implementation Details

 I wanted to keep this project lightweight and free of unnecessary dependencies, so I did not introduce any js framework.
-But I decided that componentization for the sake of avoiding spaghetti code is always a good idea, so I made things a bit spicy with the experimental component feature (see `components` and `pages` folders).
+But I decided that componentization for the sake of avoiding spaghetti code is always a good idea, so I made things a bit spicy with the experimental component feature (see `src/components` and `src/pages` folders).

 I bundled Vanilla-framework to include only the styles required.